 Like other cruise lines, Carnival offers different tiers of service, all at different price points.
 Each tier offers different access, from just being able to login to social media, all the way to full web access at faster speeds.
 Here’s a run-down of what’s offered:

 Social Plan: Gives access to social media sites like Twitter and Facebook, WhatsApp, and Snapchat, along with airline websites.
-However, it doesn’t include most websites (including email), streaming, or wi-fi calling
+However, it doesn’t include most websites (including email), streaming, or wi-fi calling, FaceTime or iMessage.

-Premium Plan: Carnival’s highest tier of service, it offers everything in the other two tiers, with faster speeds.
-Some ships are Netflix enabled, allowing you to stream shows.
-However, the cruise line says it doesn’t support video or music streaming (see below for more details — including our experience — on streaming).
+Premium Plan: Carnival’s highest tier of service, it offers everything in the other two tiers, with faster speeds (Carnival says up to three times faster than the value plan).
+It also allows Netflix, giving you the ability to stream shows.
+However, the cruise line says it doesn’t support video or music streaming with other services like Hulu.
+(See below for more details — including our experience — on streaming).

 How Much Does Wi-Fi Access Cost on Carnival?

 What you pay for access will depend on when you purchase and how long you want access.
-Typically, Internet access is sold for the length of the entire cruise.
-There is a 15% discount if you buy service before the cruise compared to the onboard price.
-As well, you can purchase a 24-hour pass for the Value and Premium plans when on the ship.
+Typically, Internet access is sold for the length of the entire cruise based on a per-day cost.
+There is a discount if you buy service before the cruise compared to the onboard price.

 How Do You Access the Internet Once on the Ship?